bitsadmin/wesng/README.md

 These are combined into a single .csv file which is compressed and hosted in this GitHub repository.

 ## Rationale
-I developed WES-NG because [GDSSecurity's Windows-Exploit-Suggester](https://github.com/GDSSecurity/Windows-Exploit-Suggester/) tool used to work excellent for operating systems in the Windows XP and Windows Vista era, does not work for recent operating systems like Windows 10 and vulnerabilities published in recent years.
+I developed WES-NG because while [GDSSecurity's Windows-Exploit-Suggester](https://github.com/GDSSecurity/Windows-Exploit-Suggester/) worked excellently for operating systems in the Windows XP and Windows Vista era, GDSSecurity's Windows-Exploit-Suggester does not work for operating systems like Windows 10 and vulnerabilities published in recent years.
 This is because Microsoft replaced the Microsoft Security Bulletin Data Excel file [1] on which GDSSecurity's Windows-Exploit-Suggester is fully dependent, by the MSRC API [2].
 The Microsoft Security Bulletin Data Excel file has not been updated since Q1 2017, so later operating systems and vulnerabilities cannot be detected.
 Thanks [@gdssecurity](https://twitter.com/gdssecurity), for this great tool which has served many of us for so many years!

 ## Improvements
 - Add support for [NoPowerShell](https://github.com/bitsadmin/nopowershell/)'s `Get-SystemInfo` cmdlet output